Simplify BGA Routing With Safe Neck Down Trace Width

-How many times have you attempted to route into your BGA only to be prevented by clearance and track width constraints?
+How many times have you attempted to route into your BGA (ball grid array) only to be prevented by clearance and trace width constraints?
+It's possible to math out thinner traces, but computers are particularly good at this kind of work while maintaining a safe current carrying capacity.
 Learn how to effectively route into your BGA without interrupting the routing process to adjust rules or width size with the neck down features in Altium Designer®.

 How to Leverage Neck Down for Enhanced BGA Routing

-With any PCB design, you have a set of rules in place to constrain the design rules within defined parameters.
+With any PCB design, you have a set of PCB trace rules in place to constrain the design within safe parameters.
 One of those rules defines the track width of your routes.
 This rule, along with a clearance constraint rule, normally restricts the track from entering a BGA.
 To resolve this, you exit routing mode and change the rules to fit within that BGA.
-Obviously, this isn’t ideal when you’re trace routing and you want a way for the system to modify the track width as it enters the BGA and then reestablish its track width as it exits the BGA.
+Obviously, this isn’t ideal when you’re trace routing and you want a system to automatically modify the track width as it enters and leaves the BGA.
 This is where having the tracks neck down comes into play.

 The width for the PCB design rules should not be changed just to meet the space constraints of the BGA as this would affect the rest of your design.
-Instead, width reduction rules should be restricted to just the BGA area.
-This can be done in Altium ® by setting the width rules specifically for a room generated around the BGA, as shown below.
+Instead, width reduction rules should be restricted to just the BGA area at a width still able to maintain the current carrying capacity.
+This can be done in the background of Altium Designer® by setting the PCB trace width rules specifically for an area generated around the BGA, as shown below.

 Route Uninterrupted in Altium

-You can configure Altium to automatically neck down as it enters a predefined area.
-As the routing enters the area of the BGA, the width automatically shrinks to match the track width rule for that area.
+You can configure Altium Designer to automatically neck down the PCB trace width as it enters a predefined printed circuit board area.
+As the routing enters the area of the BGA, the PCB trace width automatically shrinks to match the track width rule for that area.
 This is especially important when you are routing between several pads of a BGA to connect with an inner pad but the width of the track is too large to reach the pad.